 Fuel injectors of diesel generators are an essential component in the fuel supply system of diesel engines to achieve fuel injection.
 Fuel injectors atomize the fuel into fine droplets according to the characteristics of the diesel engine mixture.
 Then, they inject it into the specific combustion chamber, as well.
 Fuel injectors also meet the spray characteristics of various types of combustion chambers.

 Closed fuel injectors are heavily used in high-speed diesel generators and mainly comprise a fuel injector body and pressure regulating device.
 The fuel injection nozzle of closed injectors is a pair of precision parts containing needle valves and needle valve body.
 This nozzle has a matching clearance of is only 0.002～0.004mm.
-That’s why, after finishing, pairing and grinding are still needed, but we can interchange them while using them.
+That’s why, after finishing, pairing and grinding still remain, but we can interchange them while using them.

 Usually, the needle valve is made of high-speed steel with good thermal stability.
 On the other hand, the needle valve body is made of high-quality alloy steel with impact resistance.